-This procedure causes the storage manager to perform a garbage collection. collect is invoked periodically via the collect-request handler, but it may also be called explicitly to force collection at a particular time, e.g., before timing a computation.
+This procedure causes the storage manager to perform a garbage collection. collect is invoked periodically without arguments by the default collect-request handler, but it may also be called explicitly, e.g., from a custom collect-request handler, between phases of a computation when collection is most likely to be successful, or before timing a computation.
 In the threaded versions of Chez Scheme, the thread that invokes collect must be the only active thread.